Top Data Science Courses 2020

 Data Visualization:

-This skill is useful for explanatory analysis of data.
-You can start with Data Visualization with R or Python
+This skill is helpful for the explanatory analysis of data.
+You can start with Data Visualization with R or Python.

 Applied Machine Learning:

-Machine Learning Scientist and Data Scientist are two different job roles but they are still related.
+Machine Learning Scientist and Data Scientist are two different job roles, but they are still related.
 Machine learning is a large concept that encompasses sub-concepts like Data Science.
-The resource you can use Machine Learning by Andrew Ng – A video series to learn machine learning.
+The resource you can use is Machine Learning by Andrew Ng – A video series to learning machine learning.

 (3) Business Skills

-Business skills are also termed as the soft skills that you must have to become a skilled data scientist.
-Being a data scientist is not only about learning the technical know-how.
+Business skills are also soft skills that you must have to become a skilled data scientist.
+Being a data scientist is not only about learning technical know-how.
 You must also have the aptitude to lead.
-You will need to understand how a business works, how it envisions its value proposition, how you can creatively think of solutions and effectively communicate your ideas.
+You will need to understand how a business works, how it envisions its value proposition, and how you can creatively think of solutions and effectively communicate your ideas.
 Below are some of the soft skills that you must have.
 Follow the resources mentioned for each skill.

 There is no substitute for this skill.
 If you cannot communicate your ideas, chances are someone else will.
 Often data scientists face challenges when it comes to effectively communicating mathematical and technical solutions.
-In this scenario, you will need to be precise, your explanation must have clarity, and you must align your ideas with the organization.
+In this scenario, you will need to be precise, clarify your explanation, and align your ideas with the organization.
 I will recommend a TED talk titled The Best Stats you’ve ever seen.
 This TED talk will show you how you can communicate data in a fun way.
 Not everything needs to be boring!

-Data Scientists are supposed to tame unstructured data and make valuable uses of data.
-This requires creative thinking and innovative approach.
-After all, there are more than one way of solving a problem.
-It is up to you how best you can bring out the most effective solution.
+Data Scientists are supposed to tame unstructured data and make valuable use of data.
+This requires creative thinking and an innovative approach.
+After all, there is more than one way of solving a problem.
+It is up to you how best you can find the most effective solution.
 Follow this TED talk on The Art of Innovation by Guy Kawasaki for a better learning curve.

 Another core job role of a data scientist.
-You are not responsible for only analyzing data, you are also supposed to help in making improved business decisions.
+You are not responsible for only analyzing data; you are also supposed to help make improve business decisions.
 Hence, it is inevitable that you are expected to have better business strategy knowledge than anyone else.
-Watch the TED talk on How Data will Transform Business to understand the correlation between technology and business.
+Watch the TED talk How Data Will Transform Business to understand the correlation between technology and business.

 (4) Miscellaneous Skills

 These are more in-demand skills.
-You can learn these at your own convenience.
+You can learn these at your convenience.

-- Recommendation Systems: Also known as Collaborative Filters, this skill has the most success in the eCommerce domain.
-Follow the Recommendation engine Tutorial for introduction to advanced learning.
+• Recommendation Systems: Also known as Collaborative Filters, this skill has the most success in the eCommerce domain.
+Follow the Recommendation engine Tutorial for an introduction to advanced learning.

 (5) Practice Resources